-- Allocated19 car parking spaces should be located within the curtilage of individual dwellings where possible and be visible from the dwelling to which it is allocated.
-A driveway in front of a garage must be at least 5.5 metres long to count as a parking space which also allows for the opening of garage doors. - Unallocated 20car parking spaces shall be provided in smaller groups (usually of no more than 10 spaces) and be placed within 25 metres of the entrance to dwellings they serve.
+- Car parking standards for disabled people are additional to the general parking standards. - Where a requirement results in a fraction of a space, this must be rounded up to the nearest whole number. - Car parking areas must be clearly marked out in bays.
+Parking spaces must be a minimum of 2.4 x 4.8 metres.
+At least 6 metres of circulation space is required between rows of spaces, or driveways in front of garages.
+Where spaces are provided in lay-bys or on the public highway, bay lengths should be 6 metres.
+All spaces must be capable of independent use, with the exception of spaces provided for the exclusive use of one dwelling where up to two tandem parking spaces are acceptable. - Proposals must comply with Policy L29 and be acceptable in terms of visual impact, landscaping and residential amenity.
+Existing trees should be retained and landscaping and screening improvements are likely to be required.
+Parking surfaces should be permeable. - Allocated car parking spaces should be located within the curtilage of individual dwellings where possible and be visible from the dwelling to which it is allocated.
+A driveway in front of a garage must be at least 5.5 metres long to count as a parking space which also allows for the opening of garage doors. - Unallocated car parking spaces shall be provided in smaller groups (usually of no more than 10 spaces) and be placed within 25 metres of the entrance to dwellings they serve.
 These must be well lit and be visible from dwellings in order to discourage parking on the highway.
 The unallocated car parking spaces shall include 0.25 per dwelling for visitors' parking.
-Where possible visitors' parking spaces shall be provided in lay-bys adjoining a proposed new highway in a form to be adopted by the Highway Authority. - For a garage space to count towards car parking provision, each space must measure a minimum of 3 x 6 metres internally. - Motorcycle provision must be addressed in larger developments. - Parking provision for changes of use and extensions shall reflect the number of spaces required for the new use or the extensions. - Provision of electric vehicle charging points in new communal parking areas should be considered. - For guidance on the provision of good quality cycle parking refer to Chapters 2, 3, 4 and 5 of Transport Initiatives LLP and Cambridge City Council 'Cycle Parking Guide for New Residential Developments 2010^{'21} and any subsequent guidance/amendments.
+Where possible visitors' parking spaces shall be provided in lay-bys adjoining a proposed new highway in a form to be adopted by the Highway Authority. - For a garage space to count towards car parking provision, each space must measure a minimum of 3 x 6 metres internally. - Motorcycle provision must be addressed in larger developments. - Parking provision for changes of use and extensions shall reflect the number of spaces required for the new use or the extensions. - Provision of electric vehicle charging points in new communal parking areas should be considered. - For guidance on the provision of good quality cycle parking refer to Chapters 2, 3, 4 and 5 of Transport Initiatives LLP and Cambridge City Council 'Cycle Parking Guide for New Residential Developments 2010' and any subsequent guidance/amendments.
 This document is considered best practice and appropriate for application in St Albans District.